-Current Status: In response to the spread of the novel coronavirus and upon recommendations from the Centers for Disease Control and Prevention (CDC) for social distancing, the University of La Verne is implementing the following precautions:
+Current Status: In response to the spread of the novel coronavirus and upon recommendations from the Centers for Disease Control and Prevention (CDC) for social distancing, the University of La Verne is implementing the following precautions and support mechanisms:

-- The state of California has ordered all residents to stay at home until further notice.
-To comply with this order, only staff who have been designated by the university as emergency personnel will be permitted on any University of La Verne campus.
+- Only staff who have been designated by the university as emergency personnel will be permitted on any University of La Verne campus.
 All buildings will be locked, and all non-emergency employees are required to work remotely.
 Read more.

 - The University of La Verne is awarding $2.8 million in federal CARES Act grants directly to students to help offset unexpected expenses that resulted from the pandemic.
 The application is now open.
 Visit laverne.edu/cares.